We are committed to transparent and fair charges that offer you excellent value and are amongst the lowest in the market.

 - AJ Bell receives payments from banks based on the aggregate cash balances held across all accounts.
 The amount we receive will vary depending on the total cash balances held and market interest rates.
 Over the foreseeable future, we expect to receive between 0.25% below and 0.6% above the prevailing base rate for cash held within a SIPP, although it may be higher or lower when interest rates are volatile.
 These payments are used to pay interest at the rates shown on our website, and we retain the amount received above these rates to keep our administration, custody and dealing charges low.

-- You must always ensure that there is sufficient cash held to cover our charges and any SIPP benefits, or other payments, when they are due for payment.
+- You must always ensure that there is sufficient cash in your account to cover our charges and any pension, lump sum or other payments, when they are due for payment.

 - VAT is only applicable where indicated.